antoniomaria/gazpachoquest/README.md

 ## Contributing

 Contributions are welcome, in any form including code contributions, bug reports, feature suggestions, documentation, testing, and general feedback.
 Issues can be submitted on the [Github page][1].
-For further information, contact to: <mailto:antoniomariasanchez@gmail.com>
+For further information, contact to: <mailto:antoniomariasanchez@gmail.com> or visit [wiki developer section](https://github.com/antoniomaria/gazpachoquest/wiki/Developers)

 ## Versioning